-Optional on Essex is the KVH "TracVision R6" in motion satellite antennae.
-This system employs a state of the art actively stabilized antennae system.
-Once the satellite is acquired, the antennae gyro constantly monitors vehicle motion and position to keep the dish pointed at the satellite at all times.
+Optional on Essex is the KVH "TracVision R6" in motion satellite antenna.
+This system employs a state of the art actively stabilized antenna system.
+Once the satellite is acquired, the antenna gyro constantly monitors vehicle motion and position to keep the dish pointed at the satellite at all times.